 Curious about what each of the four focus areas comprises?
 Let’s take a closer look.

 When it comes to site performance, the name of the game is speed.
 Slow-loading websites are deadly.
-The average consumer will give a site about three seconds to be fully functional before bouncing back to Google search results or over to a competitor.
+If your website takes more than 3 seconds to load, you’re looking at a conversion rate under 29%; the rest of your visitors are bouncing back to Google or a competitor’s site.

 Like an Olympic swimmer jumping off the block, you want to eliminate any drag on your site’s performance out of the gate.
 Reducing the number of items that can pull down your page’s load time gives your performance a major boost.